patedwards/mandelbrotset-xyz/README.md

 3. Explore the Mandelbrot set!

 ## Todos
+In progress:
+[ ] make the x,y and z relate to position in complex space, not web mercator

+---
+Todo:
-[ ] add favorite colors to the color picker saved in localStorage [ ] make the x,y and z relate to position in complex space, not web mercator [ ] restore the x,y,z form setter
+[ ] add favorite colors to the color picker saved in localStorage [ ] restore the x,y,z form setter
 [ ] BUG: when the library is open, console is reporting Maximum update depth exceeded.
 [ ] sync with a python export: